 Within its photonics research area, FBH covers a broad range of diode laser and LED developments that are tailored precisely to fit individual requirements.
-The portfolio ranges from research on basic issues to the development of ready-to-use modules and prototypes.
+The portfolio ranges from basic research to the development of ready-to-use modules and prototypes.
 It comprises gallium arsenide based diode lasers, emitting from the infrared to the UV spectral range, as well as laser diodes and LEDs based on gallium nitride with emission in the UV spectral range.
 The FBH currently focuses on the following topics:

 - High-power diode lasers – broad area lasers, laser bars, and stacks, optimized for high output powers.
 They are used as pump lasers as well as for direct materials processing.

-- Laser modules – optics for beam shaping, external resonators, electronics, and crystals for frequency doubling are integrated into the miniaturized laser modules.
-Even subsequent coupling into glass fibers is possible.
+- Laser modules – optics for beam shaping, external resonators, electronics, and crystals for frequency doubling are integrated with diode lasers into miniaturized modules.
+Subsequent coupling into glass fibers is also possible.
 These light sources are ideally suited for applications including displays and medical technology.